brandon-m-wang/cs198-75/src/ios-hw/hw5.md

       provided.

       Note that we are passing in the arguments using dot notation.
-The code should also be erroring but this is fine because we haven't yet built the CustomCell struct!
+The code might also be erroring but this is fine because we haven't finished building the CustomCell struct!
   - type: phs
     partheader: "Part 2: Creating the CustomCell struct"
+  - type: ps
+    paragraph: >-
+      In order to not clump up our different structs and classes too much, we should build our CustomCell struct in our CustomCell file.

+      The code in the CustomCell file should initially look like this:
+  - type: ibs
+    imageblock: /assets/images/carbon-7-.png
+  - type: ps
+    paragraph: Before we start adding code to the CustomCell file, let's quickly review what custom cells are.
+Custom cells aren't necessarily built into the swiftUI framework but are instead built by the user.
+They are super useful when you are building an application where you are displaying multiple elements that might be structured exactly the same but just with different contents.
+Just like any struct in swift, you can call a custom cell struct in a different struct (content view).
+In this case we are calling the CustomCell struct inside the ContentView struct so the custom cells can ultimately be displayed on the screen.
 ---